🐕🦺 How Do I Get My Dog to Stop Pulling on Lead?

 When we respond by pulling back, tension builds on both ends of the lead.
 Over time, the walk becomes a cycle of pressure, frustration, and stress for both of you.

 The great news is that calm walking can be taught at any age.
-It’s never too late to rebuild new habits through gentle, reward-based training.
+Puppies, adolescents, and even seasoned tuggers can all learn new habits through patient, reward-based training.

-🌳 How Do You Tell if a Dog Is Enjoying a Walk?
+How To Tell if Your Dog Is Enjoying Their Walk

 A relaxed walk is about emotional state, not just speed.
 Signs your dog is genuinely enjoying themselves include: